 Classy and Sassy Après Ski In Vail

 Pepi’s is plucked from the Alps, a classic Austrian pub and guesthouse, home to one of Vail’s original settlers Pepi Gramschammer.
 Pepi’s often has a musician playing après ski in the cozy pub.
 Its convivial and cozy.
 Pepi has passed, but the spirit lives on at this classic!
 Lunch on teh patio is a treat on warm ski days too.

 Remedy Bar at Four Seasons Vail is a chic second floor atrium bar – just the remedy if you want a craft cocktail, in a swank setting.
 The outdoor fire tables overlook the Four Seasons pool and spa, offering a fab view of Lindsey’s Run and Vail’s front side.
 Drinks are pricey but so nicey – it’s the Four Season at Vail – one of the top ski hotels in the West.
 Live music in the early eve is fantastic here too.

 Slope Room at Vail’s Gravity Haus has fabulous food and an après menu with tasty small plates, in a sophisticated yet cozy environ.
 The bartenders offer swift service and ski banter.

-El Segundo overlooks the babbling Gore Creek, with a great taquiera vibe, and tasty margs too with a spacious deck and a sophisticated interior atmosphere – craft cocktails and small but sophisticated tacos complete the fiesta!
+El Segundo overlooks the babbling Gore Creek, with a great taquiera vibe, and tasty margs too with a spacious deck and a sophisticated interior atmosphere – craft cocktails and small but sophisticated tacos complete your fiesta!